-For Environmental Studies major requirements, please refer to the academic catalog.
+For Environmental Studies major requirements, please visit the course catalog.

 Why Study Environmental Studies at Westminster?

 Our challenging interdisciplinary curriculum combines academic rigor with real-world experiences.
 The curriculum fosters:

 - an understanding of Nature and its relationship with humans